noaa-pifsc/esd-arp-resources/_pages/occ_team.md

 - image_path: https://t3.ftcdn.net/jpg/02/48/42/64/360_F_248426448_NVKLywWqArG2ADUxDq6QprtIzsF82dMF.jpg
   alt: "team image 1"
   title: "What do we survey"
-  excerpt: "The changes in ocean chemistry that impact coral reef ecosystems, such as investigating how thermal stress impacts coral, how water etmeprature chagnes with depth in coral reefs, and whether coral reefs are growing or shrinking  "
+  excerpt: "The changes in <b>ocean chemistry</b> that impact coral reef ecosystems, such as investigating how <b>thermal stress</b> impacts coral, how water temperature changes with depth in coral reefs, and whether coral reefs are <b>growing or shrinking</b>."
   url: #test-link
   btn_label: "Placeholder"
   btn_class: "btn--primary"